ajwills72/rminr/docs/resources.md

 [R for Data Science](http://r4ds.had.co.nz/)
 - The definitive guide to modern R usage, but it's one of the more advanced guides out there.
 Co-written by Hadley Wickham, Chief Scientist at RStudio, and author of much of the _tidyverse_. _CC BY-NC-ND_.

+[Other courses](rminrinpsy.html).
+A list of organizations using R to teach research methods in psychology, with links to their materials.

 ## Graphs

 [Cookbook for R: Graphs](http://www.cookbook-r.com/Graphs/)